 Here are the things I’ve put out so far this year.

 Hexagons: Unfortunately, these hexagons are no longer available at Target.
 I keep waiting for Target to bring them back.
 I was fortunate enough to have a friend give me some of theirs.
 This was the very first thing I put out, and I think it took almost a week before a student *finally* became curious enough to start playing with them.
 Once one student did, it didn’t take long for several others to start playing too.

 As Sara mentioned, one downside to these is that they take more time to break apart.
 Like Sara suggests, at least once a day I take apart what students have made so that other students can create.

 Pattern Blocks: I think I only had these out for a week, and I wish I had kept them out there for two.
 They’ll show up again later this year.

 Brain Flakes: This was one of the toys that got many students hooked on the Play Table.
 After putting this out, I started seeing a lot more students playing.

-Hashtag Blocks: Run!
-These are currently in my Target’s dollar section for the holidays.
-They originally had them for back to school, and I checked Target a lot for them during that time.
+Hashtag Blocks: I found these in the Dollar Section at Target.
 There are also Plus Plus Blocks, which are similar, but a lot more expensive.